 This article contains links to products and services that I think you will find useful.
 I may earn commission on any purchases you make at no cost to you.
 Read more HERE

 After a few days in the chaos of Marrakech an escape is needed, to unwind and to see another side to Morocco.
-Many people escape north to the coast in Essaouira, but to the south are the mountains and a small village called Imlil.
+Many people escape north to the coast in Essaouira, but to the south is the mountains of Toubkal National Park and a small village called Imlil.
 This small village is the perfect place to start hikes into the High Atlas Mountains and Mount Toubkal.

 Imlil sits in the foothills of the High Atlas Mountains, at the end of the Mizine Valley at an altitude of 1800metres.
 The village has a population of 5,000 during the summer hiking months, but over the harsh winter months many move away.
 The mountains around Imlil are dotted with Berber villages, small buildings clustered around a central mosque.

 Driving into Imlil the valley, the landscape is lush and green, prickly pears edge the road, gradually being replaced by small restaurants and guesthouses.
 The desert heat that suffocates Marrakech dissipates and the cool mountain air makes exploring so much easier.
 The annoying touts and menu holders that grab you throughout the souks and squares of Marrakesh are gone, replaced by calm and tranquility.

 This is off the beaten track, but well known in the trekking world as the start of the trail to Jebel Toubkal, the highest peak in North Africa.
 This can make the village busy at the beginning of the day as everyone heads off and again when the day visitors leave to head back to Marrakech.
 With accommodation being cheaper than in Marrakech, staying in this mountain retreat when everyone else returns is not a hardship.
 The stars are stunning and the atmosphere is relaxed for those who stay over night.